Baonks81/baonks81.github.io/_posts/2023-02-20-TTYESCAPE-mobile-friendly-on-GNU-Linux-distros.md

             caption="Nexus 7 run ttyescape, buffyboard and hkdm daemon" url="https://gitlab.com/baonks81/nexus-7-run-archlinux-native" %}

 Some time later, in the community, there was a hkdm daemon written by [elagost] dev in Rust, along with buffyboard.
 Now ttyescape combines hkdm and buffyboard again perfectly on GNU/Linux tty.
-So I took it from the ArchLinux AUR to compile for armhf on systemd, a simple wish now a reality.
+So I took it from the ArchLinux AUR to compile for armhf on systemd, a simple wish now come true.

 See those link below: